ElektraInitiative/libelektra/doc/GOALS.md

 Elektra must be easy and robust for application (developers) to store any configuration they need to store.
-After writing configuration settings (`kdbSet`) and reading them again (`kdbGet`) they get the same KeySet (aka "round trip").
+After writing configuration settings (`kdbSet`) and reading them again (`kdbGet`) they get the same KeySet (aka "round-trip").

 > This means, they must be able to store keys with any name, any string or any binary data
 > as needed for their purpose.